 Following this, physical therapy can offer a benefit to help strengthen the muscles in the lower back and reduce the risk of symptom recurrence.
 Simple physical exercises can be employed to improve the flexibility and strength of the involved muscles.
 A physiotherapist can help to make recommendations for the appropriate exercises and monitor the physical progress of the individual.

 In the treatment period, the patient should avoid participating in contact sports or other activities that may overstretch the spine.
 If the employment of the individual has a strong demand for physical labor, they may need to take some time away from work.

 In some cases, a back brace is recommended to limit the movement of the spine and help to prevent symptoms.
-However, this practice is controversial as it may lead to muscular atrophy and heighten the risk of symptoms when the brace is removed.
-It is typically used in patients that continue to notice symptoms even when physical rest does not provide symptomatic relief.
+However, this practice is controversial, as it may lead to muscular atrophy and heighten the risk of symptoms when the brace is removed.
+This treatment approach is typically used in patients who continue to notice symptoms even when physical rest does not provide symptomatic relief.